kiwix/kiwix-tools/docker/README.md

 - `wget` in `alpine:3` on `arm/v7` (__inside github action only__) crashes when downloading from HTTPs locations.
 Keep http-only in Dockerfile.
 - Was also unhappy when using the mirrors so it's using `mirror.download` on purpose.

+## See also

+If you are interested by a Kiwix server only container image, [here it is](server/README.md).